Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Methods

 \section{Methods}

+Dataset and Model: As noted, the DAIS dataset includes 5000 pairs of sentences, one in the DO and one in the PO, while systematically varying the length and definiteness each postverbal argument across pairs.
+Two hundred main verbs also vary across pairs, including verbs standardly treated as both `alternating' and 'non-alternating' \cite{levin1993english}.
+Importantly, DAIS also includes human ratings of how strongly they prefer one construction over the other, for each combination of verb and arguments.
+Participants used a slider to indicate a preference for the DO (one end) or PO (other end) or neither (midpoint) \cite{Hawkins2020}.

+We use these human preference ratings to partition sentences into five tiers based on the mean preference strength.
+We combined sentences from both ends of the scale to create 5 bins, ranging from: (1) the top $10 \%$ of sentences with the strongest preference for one or the other construction, to (5) those sentences judged to be in the middle of the scale (equally non-biased toward either construction).
+A sample collection of DO sentences that vary from strong DO-bias (1) to little bias toward either DO or PO (5) are provided below: \\

+An equal number of PO sentences were included in each of the same bins, correspondingly ranging from strongly PO-biased (1) to equi-biased (5), according to the human preferences in DAIS.

-Dataset and Model: The DAIS dataset systematically varies main verbs and properties of the postverbal arguments, and includes human-ratings of acceptability on each sentence.
-Verbs include those standardly treated as `alternating' and 'non-alternating' \cite{levin1993english}.
-We used the graded human acceptability ratings to partition sentence pairs into five tiers based on strength of bias toward either DO or PO, from "Top $10 \%$ Strongest Preference" to an "Unbiased Baseline".
-We extracted mean-pooled and normalized state representations for each sentence from the publicly available Pythia-$1.4$B model.
-We analyzed representations from all 24 layers, reducing them to $150$ principal components, which captured $82.21 \%$ of the total variance.
-We then normalized the activations to ensure they all live on a unit hypersphere $S^{149}$.
-Finally, we deployed the following analysis techniques. \\
+From the publicly available pretrained Pythia-$1.4$B model, we extracted mean-pooled and normalized state representations for each sentence.
+We analyzed representations from all 24 layers, reducing them to $150$ principal components, which captured $88.01\%$ of the total variance (averaged across model layers).
+Common benchmarks suggest retaining components that explain 70\%–90\% of the total variance \cite{jolliffe2011pca}, and $88.01\%$ sits comfortably within this range, suggesting that a large majority of the structure in the data is retained, while a smaller portion that is more likely to reflect noise was discarded.
+We normalized the activations so that they all exist on a unit hypersphere $S^{149}$.
+Finally, we deployed the following analyses. \\

-\textbf{Preference strength} was treated as an ordinal variable with five levels: 1 (Ambiguous) to 5 (Top 10\% preferred) .
-That is, level (5) included sentences that strongly preferred either the DO or the PO, while level (1) was roughly equi-biased toward either DO or PO. \\
+\textbf{Preference strength} was treated as an ordinal variable with five levels: 1 (10\% most strongly biased) to 5 (10\% most equi-biased).
+That is, level (1) includes sentences that strongly preferred the DO and sentences that strongly preferred the PO, while level (5) included sentences that were roughly equi-biased toward either DO or PO.
+Bins were used rather than a continuous factor for visualization purposes. \\